 - How the perceptual field influences our proprioceptive process

 - Transforming movement engagement and outcomes

 In Neurovascular Integration work, we begin with the power of our presence to engage our patients from their own autonomic presence, and help them reorganize in a way that makes sense to their body and brain.

 Understanding that internal "Why of the Wiring" process illuminates and transforms our familiar therapeutic approaches into a powerful, dynamic dialogue that empowers our patients and changes their lives.

-Class dates: This class is now being offered online, and the next session begins in September 2021.
-Full details will be available on our new course community platform, coming soon!
+Class dates: This class is now being offered online, and the next session begins November 4, 2020!
+Details are available here!